-Harmful changes (called pathogenic variants) in the NF2 gene causes NF2, and are inherited in an autosomal dominant pattern, meaning that children of a carrier each have a 50% risk to inherit the pathogenic variant and associated health risks.
-Notably, women and men both have the NF2 genes and have the same chances to inherit and pass down mutations in these genes.
+Pathogenic variants in the NF2 gene causes NF2, and are inherited in an autosomal dominant pattern, meaning that children of a carrier each have a 50% risk to inherit the pathogenic variant and associated health risks.
+Notably, women and men both have the NF2 genes and have the same chances to inherit and pass down variants in this gene.
 Therefore, both sides of the family are important when assessing inherited risk.
 About 50% (or 1 in 2 people) with NF2 will also have a parent with NF2.
 The other 50% have no family history and will be the first ones in their family with this condition.

 It is estimated that approximately 1 in 33,000 people have NF2.